 \section{Witt index}

-We continue to use notation and material introduced in the previous sections and we do not make any assumption on the characteristic of the base field $F$.
+We continue to use notation and material introduced in the previous sections.
 In this section, we assume that the $F$-quadric $X$ is anisotropic and we study some restrictions on the Elementary Discrete Invariant when the first Witt index $i_1$ of $X$ is sufficiently large, using the non-compact form (Theorem 1.2).

 By \cite[Lemmas 73.18 and 73.3]{EKM}, there exists a unique minimal rational cycle in $\text{Ch}^{n-i_1+1}(X^{2}_K)$ containing $1\times l_{i_1-1}$.
 This cycle is symmetric (\cite[Lemma 73.17]{EKM}) and is called the \textit{$1$-primordial cycle}.
 We denote it by $\pi$.